edmundo-xicara/CodeChella/README.md

 - Implementação de técnicas de acessibilidade, como o uso de atributos aria para leitores de tela.
 - Armazenamendo de dados no navegador utilizando o LocalStorage.

 O projeto foi inteiramente desenvolvido em 3 semanas, utilizando apenas HTML, CSS e JavaScript.
-Deixo meus agradecimentos a [Alura](https://www.alura.com.br), a instrutora [Mônica Hillman](https://github.com/monicahillman) que promoveu este Challenge e a [Angela Caldas](https://github.com/sucodelarangela) que estava todos os dias no discord tirando dúvidas dos participantes.
+Deixo meus agradecimentos a <a href="https://www.alura.com.br" target="_blanck">Alura</a>, a instrutora <a href="https://github.com/monicahillman" target="_blanck">Mônica Hillman</a> que promoveu este Challenge e a <a href="https://github.com/sucodelarangela" target="_blanck">Angela Caldas</a> que estava todos os dias no discord tirando dúvidas dos participantes.

 Espero que goste!

 # <a name="english-version">CodeChella (English Version)</a>

-This project is the result of my participation in the 6th edition of the Front-End Challenge promoted by Alura.
+This project is the result of my participation in the 6th edition of the Alura Front-End Challenge.
 It is a responsive web page for a fictional music event called CodeChella.
-The site features information about the event, the show schedule, and a page to secure your ticket.
+The site features information about the event, the show schedule and a page to secure your ticket, as well as giving the user the option to choose between the Summer and Boreal themes.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |